Mcleod Ganj Himachal Pradesh, India Travel Guide

 Numerous options cater to a mix of Tibetan, Indian, Israeli, Italian, and Continental cuisines, presenting comfortable seating.

-For authentic and inexpensive meals, frequent small local "dhabas," Tibetan eateries near the main square, and street food stalls.
+For authentic and inexpensive meals, frequent small local "dhabas," Tibetan eateries adjacent to the central square, and street food stalls.

-McLeod Ganj features a remarkable presence of Israeli, Italian, and other European cuisines, catering to many foreign travelers.
+Little Lhasa features a remarkable presence of Israeli, Italian, and other European nations cuisines, catering to many foreign travelers.

 You find good pasta, pizzas, falafels, and hummus alongside local dishes.